-Irvine Unified School District located about halfway between San Diego and Los Angeles, contracts 90 percent of its regular and special needs routes with Durham School Services and operates four of its own buses for special needs.
-But for a handful of students the school bus is not an option.
+Irvine Unified School District, which is located in Orange County, about halfway between San Diego and Los Angeles, contracts 90 percent of its regular and special needs routes with Durham School Services and operates four of its own buses for special needs.
+But for a handful of students, the school bus is not an option.
 For example, one high school boy needs a reclining wheelchair that was unable to be properly secured in a Type A bus.

-Using proprietary dispatch, routing and vehicle tracking software developed by Egor Shulman for the traditional taxi fare-paying public, American Logistics maps out the locations of these students burdened with special circumstances and fixes their routes from point A to point B and then subcontracts with “cream of the crop” veteran drivers who oftentimes own their own vehicles.
+Using proprietary dispatch, routing and vehicle tracking software developed by Egor Shulman for the traditional taxi fare-paying public, American Logistics maps out the locations of these students that are burdened with special circumstances, fixes their routes from point A to point B, and then subcontracts with “cream of the crop” veteran drivers who often-times own their own vehicles.
 All the while, the company can literally watch every one of its taxi subcontractors via GPS.

 “Plus, they’re able to get kids on very quickly,” added Robinson.

-“It’s that kind of attitude that allows them to stay in business, because we all know a school bus is going to be safer,” added Pete Meslin, transportation director at Southern California’s Newport-Mesa Unified School District.
+“It’s that kind of attitude that allows them to stay in business, because we all know a school bus is going to be safer,” added Pete Meslin, transportation director at Southern California’s Newport-Mesa Unified School District in Orange County.
 “But there are transportation companies that will go the additional mile because they have to overcome the stigma.”

 Meslin is well-acquainted with American Logistics.
 He first heard of the company when he was the IT manager at San Diego Unified, and Newport-Mesa has since contracted with American Logistics.

 “We use other school districts first,” said Meslin.
-“We’ve established a county-wide agreement to make it easier for school districts to opt in to buy additional service.
-But, that said, there are times when you have to take kids out to the boonies.“
+“We’ve established a county-wide agreement to make it easier for school districts to opt-in to buy additional service.
+But, with that said, there are times when you have to take kids out to the boonies.”

-Meslin recalled an instance when Newport-Mesa had to transport a student to attend a required, educational service some 40 miles north to Palos Verdes in Los Angeles County.
-The Orange County contracted service allows Meslin and his participating peers to arrange special accommodations necessary to keep students on the yellow bus.
+Meslin recalled an instance when Newport-Mesa had to transport a student to attend a required, educational service some 40 miles north to Palos Verdes, on the coast in Los Angeles County.
+The Orange County contracted service allows Meslin and his participating peers to arrange special accommodations that are necessary to keep students on the yellow bus.

 Irvine’s Clegg added that the co-op is especially good for scheduling field trips.

-Carlsbad Unified is yet another American Logistics client that seems to have nothing but good things to say about the evolution of service.
-Carlsbad did away with its own transportation several years ago, save five district buses and drivers for special needs routes, and entered a joint operating agreement with other local districts.
+Carlsbad Unified in San Diego County is yet another American Logistics client that seems to have nothing but good things to say about the evolution of service.
+Carlsbad did away with its own transportation several years ago, except for five district buses and drivers for special needs routes, and entered a joint operating agreement with other local districts.
 However, as of last year, Carlsbad was the only remaining member.
 So it turned to American Logistics.

 “We solicited proposals this time last year and got no proposals from companies that operate yellow school buses,” said Walter Freeman, Carlsbad’s assistant superintendent.
 “Providers for special needs are very limited.”

 After Carlsbad determined American Logistic’s proposal was the most cost-effective for the service level, the company began transporting some 150 additional special needs students.
-While there were admittedly some bumps in the road to start, including not enough drivers immediately available with the proper training to provide special needs service, Freeman said “training seems to be working pretty well.”
+While there were admittedly some bumps in the road to start, including not enough drivers being immediately available who had the proper training to provide special needs service, Freeman said that “training seems to be working pretty well.”

-“Checking references is never easy.
-We knew without any doubt that we were going to hear there were start-up problems, and that’s what we heard because their business model is very different,” Freeman said.
+He added that, “Checking references is never easy.
+We knew without any doubt that we were going to hear there were start-up problems, and that’s what we heard, because their business model is very different,” Freeman said.
 “Just not having the yellow school bus alone is a major change.
-And it’s a dramatic change for parents who are understandably protective of their students with special needs.
+And it’s a dramatic change for parents who are understandably protective of their students with special needs.”

 Reprinted from the June 2008 issue of School Transportation News magazine.
 All rights reserved.